Maryjval/google-sheet-data-Viz/README.md

 ## Repository Structure:

-- New York Citi Bikes.xlsx: Google Sheets file containing the analysis and visualization.
+- `New York Citi Bikes.xlsx`: Google Sheets file containing the analysis and visualization.
 - `README.md`: This file, providing an overview of the analysis and findings.
-- `data/`: Directory containing the original Citi Bikes dataset used for the analysis.
+- `New York Citi Bikes_Raw Data.xlsx`: Directory containing the original Citi Bikes dataset used for the analysis.

 ## Usage:

-Feel free to explore the analysis in the `analysis_google_sheets.xlsx` file.
-You can also download the dataset from the `data/` directory and perform your own analysis.
+Feel free to explore the analysis in the `New York Citi Bikes.xlsx` file.
+You can also download the dataset from the `New York Citi Bikes_Raw Data.xlsx` directory and perform your own analysis.

 ## References: